hassaanuh/slack_status_automation/README.md

 - **Random Emoji Selection**: Daily rotation of emojis for lunch, breaks, and holidays
 - **Timezone Support**: Configured for US Central time (customizable)

+## Some issues
+It doesn't yet pause notification.
+Working on that.

 ## Setup

 ### 1. Create Slack App & Get Token